WolfpackMC/PKLumiHex/README.md

 ==
 ## Download: [Latest Release](https://github.com/TalonSabre/PKLumiHex/releases/latest)
 ### Fork of [PKHeX](https://github.com/kwsch/PKHeX) with added support for Luminescent Platinum!
-### Currently, it is a Work in progress.
-As such, some features will not work when editing a Luminescent Platinum save.
+### PKLumiHeX is a Work in progress.
+Some features will not work when editing a Luminescent Platinum save.
 ##

-## Features working on Luminescent Platinum saves
+### Features working on Luminescent Platinum saves
 - Pokémon Editor (Box and Party)
   - Stat and Ability changes will display
   - New Pokémon Luminescent forms included!